abhinavsingh/proxy.py/README.md

 Plugins are called in the same order as they are passed.
 Example, say we are using both `FilterByUpstreamHostPlugin` and `RedirectToCustomServerPlugin`.
-Idea is to drop all incoming `http` requests for `google.com` and `www.google.com` and redirect other `http` requests to our inbuilt web server.
+Idea is to drop all incoming `http` requests for `facebook.com` and `www.facebook.com` and redirect other `http` requests to our inbuilt web server.

 Hence, in this scenario it is important to use `FilterByUpstreamHostPlugin` before `RedirectToCustomServerPlugin`.
-If we enable `RedirectToCustomServerPlugin` before `FilterByUpstreamHostPlugin`, `google` requests will also get redirected to inbuilt web server, instead of being dropped.
+If we enable `RedirectToCustomServerPlugin` before `FilterByUpstreamHostPlugin`, `facebook` requests will also get redirected to inbuilt web server, instead of being dropped.

 # End-to-End Encryption